bealean/flashcards-api/README.md

 - NamedParameterJdbcTemplate is used with a Map of parameters instead of JdbcTemplate to improve readability in WHERE clauses handling variable values that could have a value or could be NULL.
 - NamedParameterJdbcTemplate is also used where different queries with different numbers of parameters are executed conditionally.

+#### Recording Views

+- The flashcard_last_view table includes the most recent view Timestamp for each card.
+The most recent view of cards is accessed frequently in deciding which card to display next.
+Insert and Update triggers on that table populate the flashcard_views table, which stores all card views for reporting.
+- Both triggers call the same predefined trigger function.
+The schema.sql script must be run from a tool that supports function creation, such as pgAdmin (DBVisualizer Free does not support function creation).
+- When recording Timestamps in the database, the PostgreSQL clock_timestamp() function is used to return the current timestamp, rather than the now() function, which returns the timestamp for the start of the transaction.
+The update test executes multiple statements in a single transaction and compares the Timestamps of different records, so the now() function could not be used in that case.
+- Tests were originally checking database Timestamps against a Timestamp created with "new Timestamp(System.currentTimeMillis())", but there were intermittent false failures due to slight discrepancies between the Timestamps.
+Tests were updated to use the PostgreSQL clock_timestamp() function instead.

+#### Import Utility

+- Internal ImportUtility available in the "utility" folder.
+It reads cards from a CSV and adds the cards to the database.
+- CSV should have a a header row of any format and data rows with six comma separated fields with each field enclosed in double quotes:
+    1. Integer representing row number,
+    2. Card Front String,
+    3. Card Back String,
+    4. Card Area String,
+    5. Card Category String,
+    6. Card Subcategory String
+- Any double quote within the Front or Back fields should be represented by two double quotes.
+Double quotes are not allowed within the other fields.

 #### Tests

 A Test Driven Development approach was used for this project.
 The tests for this project use JUnit 5.